 The overall objective are environmental monitoring in the following fields:

-On Meteor-3M-1 carried the US instrument SAGE-III was flown as a joint mission of Rosaviakosmos and NASA.
-A corresponding cooperative agreement was approved by the Gore-Chernomyrdin Commission on Dec.
-16. 1994.
+On Meteor-3M-1 carried the US instrument SAGE-3, which was flown as a joint mission of Rosaviakosmos and NASA.
+A corresponding cooperative agreement was approved by the Gore-Chernomyrdin Commission on 16 December 1994.

 The Meteor-3M-1 sensor complement consists of the following instruments: MR-2000-M1; KLIMAT; MIVZA; MTVZA; MSU-E; SAGE-III; SFM-2; KGI-4C, and MSGI-5EI.